Lázaro Báez

 Lázaro Báez (born 11 February 1951) is an Argentine businessman.
-Báez is a central figure in the corruption scandal known as The Route of the K-Money, surrounding former Argentine presidents Néstor Kirchner and Cristina Fernández de Kirchner; the case was also known as Lázarogate.
+Báez is a central figure in the so-called corruption scandal known as The Route of the K-Money, surrounding former Argentine presidents Néstor Kirchner and Cristina Fernández de Kirchner; the case was also known as Lázarogate.

 Báez became a friend of Kirchner in 1991, and in 2003 founded a construction company, Austral Construcciones, which was awarded many government contracts during Kirchner's presidency.
 In 2011 Báez built Kirchner's mausoleum.
 He has been called "the main beneficiary of public works in Patagonia".

 In custody since 2016, in 2021 he was sentenced to 12 years in prison for money laundering.
 In December 2022, he was sentenced to six years in prison for an unlawful business partnership with former Argentine president Cristina Fernández de Kirchner while she was in office.

 Early life and education

 Báez was born in 1951 in San Luis del Palmar, Corrientes, Argentina, to a family of Peronists.
 His family moved to Río Gallegos, Santa Cruz, in Patagonia, in 1962.
 The move was reportedly caused by political persecution, his father having apparently had to leave his home province following the coup against President Arturo Frondizi.

 In 1984 he married Norma Beatriz Calismonte, who worked as tutor assistant in a public secondary school.